BC Mortgages for New Immigrants

 Required Mortgage Documents

-The other documentation that will be required in the mortgage process will include: copies of your work permit or landed status papers, passports and social insurance number, employment letter from your Canadian employer and Canadian bank account showing transfer of funds into Canada.
+The other documentation that will be required in the mortgage process will include, but is not limited to, copies of your work permit or landed status papers, a passport and social insurance number, income verification from your Canadian employer, and Canadian bank account statement showing the down payment history.

 People who can prove good credit from their country of origin are eligible to receive the same low rates that Canadian citizens with good credit are eligible for.
 The exact rate available will be based on a combination of your credit history and income level.

 Similarly, the products that new immigrants can qualify for are the same as those available for citizens.
-Amortization periods can range up to and including 35 years.
-Interest rates can be either fixed for terms, or variable.
+Amortization periods can range up to 35 years.
+Interest rate terms can be either fixed or variable.

 Establishing Canadian Credit